 Boil a little water, and stir in the instant espresso until dissolved.
 It took me forever-and-a-day to find instant espresso here Up North.
 If you have trouble finding it in your local coffee aisle, then instant coffee granules work well, too.
 (Brewed coffee is a little too harsh.)
-The espresso flavor really brings out the richness and adds depth to the chocolate flavor of the cake, so don’t skip it!

 What I am about to show you is my mom’s Super-Secret Foolproof Method for preparing chocolate cake pans, so let’s just keep this between us Friends, okay?

 Grab two 8-inch cake pans.
 Slip a sandwich bag over your hand and scoop a little shortening onto your fingertips.
 Generously smear the shortening around the interior of the pan to coat.
 Repeat with the other pan.

 Give the pan a good shimmy-shake to coat the shortening with a thin layer of cocoa, being sure to tap out the excess.
 I like to do this over the other pan to catch the cocoa that will invariably tumble out of the pan as I attempt to coat it.

 Cocoa-coated pans will help keep the cake from sticking while adding a little extra oomph to the cake.

 Divide the batter between the prepared pans, and bake for 30 to 35 minutes or until a toothpick inserted in the center of the cakes just comes out clean.
 Remove from the oven and let the cakes rest for 10 minutes in their pans before turning out onto a wire rack to cool completely.

 Once cooled, frost with the only frosting you’ll ever need before serving up big, fat slices.
 Then do a little happy dance to celebrate.